h5md/h5md/draft.rst

 one or several subgroups, as needed.
 These subgroups contain the trajectory data per particle as time-dependent or time-independent data, depending on the situation.
 Each subgroup contains a specification of the simulation box, see below.
-For each dataset, the particle index is accomodated by the second (first, in the case of time-independence) array dimension.
+For each dataset, the particle index is accommodated by the second (first, in the case of time-independence) array dimension.

 Standardized data elements are ``position``, ``image``, ``velocity``, ``force``,